particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Wi-Fi setCredentials 2025-12-01

+[WiFi.setCredentials()](/reference/device-os/api/wifi/setcredentials/) can connect to a hidden network on the P2, Photon 2, and M-SoM with Device OS 5.5.0 and later.

+### I2C speed 2025-12-01

+A user-supplied frequency other than 100 kHz or 400 kHz is only supported on Gen 2 devices.

 ### Debug log enhancements 2025-11-20

 The new [debug log tool](/tools/developer-tools/debug-log/) allows viewing and decoding of device debugging logs from copy/paste, uploaded file, live using USB serial, or live using BLE.